myrrlyn/apocrypha.es/priv/archive/1w3irj.md

 ---
-series: Looking Into the Information on the Khajiit
+series: Looking at the Information on the Khajiit
 part: 3
 title: Who Said What?
+(Part 3)
 reddit: 1w3irj
 author: Mr_Flippers
 date: 2014-01-25T05:43:42Z